-As a resident of Colorado, or soon to be be resident, you might quality for assistance in your home purchase.
+As a resident of Colorado, or soon to be be resident, you might quality for assistance for your home purchase.
 This includes a variety of down payments and grants that are available.
-These include national initiatives, statewide programs, and several local programs, which are at the city or county level.
-Our loan specialist have a great deal of expertise on these programs and can help you understand the qualifications and see if you are eligible.
+Our loan specialists have a great deal of expertise on these programs, and can help you understand the qualifications, and see if you are eligible.
 It is certainly worth the effort to find out!

 Colorado Housing Assistance Corporation (CHAC):

 To begin the application process, borrowers must first attend a CHAC approved home buyer class.
-This is required and non-negotiable.
 Following this, an application for assistance can then be filled out.
 Successful applicants are expected to adhere to certain guidelines, which includes:

-- The borrower cannot have owned a property in the past three years.
+- The borrower cannot have owned any residential property in the past three years.

-- Contribute $1,000 towards the down payment or closing costs.
+- Contribute $1,000 towards the down payment and/or closing costs.

 - The property must be inhabited as a primary residence.
-Should it not be used this way, the loan will be due back in full plus any accumulated interest immediately.
+Should it not be used this way, the loan will be due back in full, along with any accumulated interest immediately.

-- Full disclosure of assets and income of every person that will be living in the home has to be given.
+- Full disclosure of income and assets for every person that will be living in the home must be provided

 - At closing, no money back is provided.